 \section{Acknowledgement}

 We extend our gratitude to Kyler Kooi, Rajendra Panth, and Jing Liu for their contributions to the construction of the cryostat designed for use with the Pulse Tube Refrigerator.
-This work was supported in part by NSF OISE 1743790, NSF PHYS 2310027, DOE DE-SC0024519, DE-SC0004768, and a research center supported by the State of South Dakota.
+Special acknowledgment goes to Kyler Kooi, Rajendra Panth, Sanjay Bhattarai, and Mathbar Raut for their significant roles in conducting relative capacitance measurements, as previously detailed in our published work.
+This work was supported in part by NSF OISE 1743790, NSF PHYS 2310027, DOE DE-SC0024519, DE-SC0004768, DE-SC0024519, and a research center supported by the State of South Dakota.